 Another Key: Who Are They Playing?

 The other thing about getting into these bigger clubs is, of course, who are they playing?
-Arsenal-Chelsea is a nearly impossible ticket, but Arsenal-Fulham?
+Arsenal-Chelsea is a nearly impossible ticket, but Chelsea-Fulham?
 Or Chelsea-Swansea?
 Much easier.
-Some things to watch for here, though: small stadiums and local rivalries.
+Some things to watch for here, though: small stadiums and local rivalries called derbies.
 The best example of this is a game like Fulham vs. QPR, You may not know it, but they are only a couple miles apart and hate each other.
 It’s the one game per year at each stadium you probably can’t get into.

-I also tried, this spring, to see Nottingham Forest of the Championship play at home.
+I also tried once to see Nottingham Forest of the Championship play at home.
 The opponent was Derby County, and there were no tickets available.
 The ticket office didn’t even return my emails!
 Finally I dug a little deeper and realized I was trying to get into an East Midlands Derby – “derby” being their word for a local rivalry.
 And it’s pronounced “darby” for some reason.

 Anyway, Forest and Derby County are only 16 miles apart and genuinely hate each other.
 No way I was getting into that one, unless I ride out on the train with a pocket full of cash (which I have yet to try) or go to a third-party broker (which I refuse to do).